pyxem/kikuchipy/doc/code_of_conduct.rst

 religion, sexual orientation, socioeconomic status, subculture and technical ability, to the extent that these do not conflict with this code of conduct.

-Though we welcome people fluent in all languages, KikuchiPy development is conducted in English.
+Though we welcome people fluent in all languages, kikuchipy development is conducted in English.

-Standards for behaviour in the KikuchiPy community are detailed in the Code of Conduct above.
+Standards for behaviour in the kikuchipy community are detailed in the Code of Conduct above.
 Participants in our community should uphold these standards in all their interactions and help others to do so as well (see next section).